coecms/ARCCSSive/docs/CMIP5.rst

 -------

-The session object has a number of helper functions for getting information out of the catalog, e.g. :func:`CMIP5Session.models()` gets a list of all available models.
+The session object has a number of helper functions for getting information out of the catalog, e.g. :func:`Session.models()` gets a list of all available models.

-.. autoclass:: CMIP5Session
+.. autoclass:: Session
     :members:

 Model